Spandanbasuchaudhuri/Agrofit/ReadMe.md

-# AgriChatbot: Intelligent Agricultural Assistant
+# AgroFit: Intelligent Agricultural Assistant

-**AgriChatbot** is a sophisticated, AI-driven chatbot designed to empower farmers, agronomists, and agricultural enthusiasts with actionable insights and data-driven recommendations.
-By leveraging machine learning models and natural language processing, AgriChatbot assists users in making informed decisions related to crop selection, optimal growing conditions, yield predictions, and strategic adjustments to various agricultural parameters.
+**AgroFit** is a sophisticated, AI-driven chatbot designed to empower farmers, agronomists, and agricultural enthusiasts with actionable insights and data-driven recommendations.
+By leveraging machine learning models and natural language processing, AgroFit assists users in making informed decisions related to crop selection, optimal growing conditions, yield predictions, and strategic adjustments to various agricultural parameters.
 The chatbot supports both text and voice interactions, ensuring accessibility and ease of use across different user preferences.

 ## Table of Contents